I Didn't Realise How Much I'd Miss My Work Friends

 That hadn't happened since I left work.

-Croquet isn't for people who want intense competition or a serious workout.
-It's for people who want to belong somewhere.
-To have a regular commitment that gets them out of the house.
-To build the kind of slow friendships that only happen when you see the same faces week after week.
+Croquet is for people who want to belong somewhere.
+A regular commitment that gets them out of the house.
+The kind of slow friendships that only form when you see the same faces week after week.

-If you've retired recently and found that your social life shrank more than you expected, you might find what I found.
+If you've retired recently and found that your social life shrank more than you expected, a croquet club might be worth a look.

 The Practical Bits